frank-deng/fgfs-tools/README.md

 Convert FlightGear route to KML format, so as to display the route in [Marble](http://marble.kde.org).

-* If INPUT_FILE is not specified, stdin is used.
+* If INPUT_FILE is not specified, then stdin is used.
-* If OUTPUT_FILE is not specified, stdout is used.
+* If OUTPUT_FILE is not specified, then stdout is used.

 `shutdown INSTANCE_NUM`: